santina/STAT-545/HW5/HW5_factorBoss.md

 write.table(dataExcerpt, "gapminder_excerpt.txt")
 ```

-Let's try to see if it works:
+Let's try to see how well we can read from the text file we just created.

 ```r
 gapExcerpt <-  read.delim(file = "gapminder_excerpt.txt")